elifgerdan/stackoverflow/README.md

 Salary Prediction (Linear Regression)

 ## File Descriptions
-In this project, there are 3 different .ipynb files containing the questions I have detailed above and the salary estimation case.
+In this project, there is one .ipynb files containing the questions I have detailed above and the salary estimation case.
 There are studies seeking answers to the questions in these files.
 In the estimation file, salary estimation was made using the features in the dataset and liear regression.

+## Summary of the results of the analysis
+We examined the rising and declining programming languages, frameworks, databases and their market shares, and we were able to interpret the technology trends of the coming years with the changes here.
+With the 72% salary estimation with Linear Regression we did at the end, we completed our review by adding one click machine learning.

 ## Licensing, Authors, Acknowledgements
 Thank you to StackOverFlow for providing this good dataset and Udacity for Data Science Nanodegree program based on real problem and use cases.